Model Electroanalysis, Electrolysis, and Electrodialysis with the Electrochemistry Module

 Interfaces for Electrochemical Analysis

-Dedicated features in the Electrochemistry Module enable the simulation of amperometry, potentiometry, electrochemical impedance, and coulometry studies, in addition to an interface provided specifically for cyclic voltammetry.
+An electroanalysis user interface is provided specifically for modeling electroanalytical problems along with a specialized study for cyclic voltammetry.
 Properties such as exchange current densities, charge transfer coefficients, specific active surface areas, diffusivities, and reaction mechanisms can be determined from combined experiment and simulation results.
 These can subsequently be used in industrial applications for accurate modeling and design optimization.

 Complete Support for Applications Involving Electrochemical Reactions